HritikaGupta22/Time_Series_Dashboard_on_E-Commerce_Website_Logs/README.md

 ## Interpretations
+**General Insights**
+- The gauge shows total sales over the last day, amounting to **250,438 units**.
+This reflects the overall revenue-driving metric and is useful for monitoring the performance during the specified period.
+The high value indicates strong transactional activity, but trends over time can provide deeper insights.
+- The mean returned amount is **34.0**, indicating that on average, customers return items worth this amount.
+This can signify issues with product quality, mismatched expectations, or other factors leading to returns.
+Monitoring this metric over time can reveal customer satisfaction trends.
+- The **1,684 average bytes** metric represents average data usage per session.
+This provides insights into user activity levels on the platform, potentially indicating engagement trends or issues with high data consumption for slower connections.

 **Sales and Revenue Analysis**
 - The gauge shows total sales over the last day, amounting to *250,438 units*.
 This reflects the overall revenue-driving metric and is useful for monitoring the performance during the specified period.
 The high value indicates strong transactional activity, but trends over time can provide deeper insights.
 - The line graph shows sales activity over 24 hours, with noticeable spikes around *evening hours (18:00 - 21:00)*.
 This suggests higher customer activity during these hours, likely due to after-work shopping.
 The graph can help optimize promotional campaigns during peak times.